SebastianRokholt/LING123labs/_posts/2021-04-16-Solutions to Lab Session 07.md

 *Write a Python function that takes a string as input, and returns all unique capitalized words in the string which are not [stopwords](https://en.wikipedia.org/wiki/Stop_word).
-You may use `stopwords` from the `nltk` package to achieve this.* <br>
+You may use `stopwords` from the `nltk` package to achieve this. <br>

-*So if the input is `When I lived in England I had a cat named Tom, and a cow named Darcy.` we want the output to be a list or tuple containing `England, Tom, Darcy`.*
+So if the input is "When I lived in England I had a cat named Tom, and a cow named Darcy" we want the output to be a list or tuple containing `England, Tom, Darcy`.*

-Named Entity Recognition is its own subfield of Natural Language Processing, because extracting names from a text is a notoriously difficult task.
+Named Entity Recognition is its own subfield of Natural Language Processing (a.k.a Computational Linguistics), because extracting names from a text is a notoriously difficult task.
 I don't expect you to make use of any advanced techniques or tools here, so your solutions are fine as long as you extract the words that start with an upper case letter. <br>

-I solved this one by extracting all uppercase words with `re.findall(r"\b[A-Z][a-z]*", string)`, then removing all of the most commonly used words by importing the English `stopwords` library from NLTK and removing the stopwords from the result. <br>
+For example, you can solve this one by extracting all uppercase words with `re.findall(r"\b[A-Z][a-z]*", string)`, importing the English `stopwords` library from NLTK and then removing all stopwords from the final result: <br>

 ```python
 # extract_names.py